Spring Lawn Care

 2. Spring Lawn Care Weed Control

 Being able to control those dreadful weeds before they emerge in the summertime is an essential part of a beautiful lawn.
-Pre-emergent weed control prevents seeds from growing, which prevents these weeds from taking nutrients from your grass.
+Our exclusive 3-Step Pre-Emergent weed control prevents seeds from growing, which prevents these weeds from taking nutrients from your grass.
+Time is everything!
 The key is to get pre-emergent weed control on your lawn as early in the spring as possible so it can work fast.
-Pre-emergent weed control will last a few months, so make sure not to forget to re-apply in the early summer.

 3. Prep Your Mower